-Frederick Barthelme has published sixteen books with publishers such as Viking, Penguin, Houghton Mifflin, Doubleday, Grove and Simon & Schuster.
-He has published over 70 short stories and nonfiction pieces in magazines including The New Yorker, Esquire, Gentlemen’s Quarterly, Harper’s, TriQuarterly, Antioch Review, Epoch, Ploughshares, The New York Times, Men’s Health, Playboy, and many others.
+Frederick Barthelme has published sixteen books with publishers such as Viking Penguin, Houghton Mifflin, Doubleday, Grove, Simon & Schuster and Little Brown, and over 70 short stories and nonfiction pieces in magazines including The New Yorker, Esquire, Gentlemen’s Quarterly, Harper’s, TriQuarterly, Antioch Review, Epoch, Ploughshares, The New York Times, Men’s Health, Playboy, and many others.
 He directed the Center for Writers at the University of Southern Mississippi from 1977-2010, where he directed graduate fiction and nonfiction workshops for M.A. and Ph.D. candidates and edited the literary magazine Mississippi Review.

 Barthelme’s most recent book is the novel Waveland published by Doubleday in 2009 in hardcover and 2010 in paper.
 It is set in Waveland, Mississippi, a year after hurricane Katrina leveled the place.
 The book is available in hardcover, paperback, and Kindle versions at Amazon and elsewhere.